-Expulsion entails a permanent separation from the Institution.
-The imposition of this sanction is a permanent bar to the student's admission, or a student organization's recognition by the Institution.
-A student or organization that has been expelled may not enter Institution property or facilities without obtaining prior approval from an appropriate campus official with knowledge of the expulsion directive.
-Any student receiving a sanction of expulsion shall be restricted from the campus of MTSU unless on official business with the University verified in writing by the Dean of Student Life.
-An expelled student must submit a written request to be on campus to the Dean of Student Life a minimum of 48 hours in advance of the scheduled time of his/her business on campus.
-The request must specify the specific reason to be on campus and the location that the student wishes to visit.
-Students who have been expelled are not permitted to live or board in University facilities or housing unless otherwise approved or provided by the University;
+Permanent separation from the University.
+The imposition of this sanction is a permanent bar to the student's admission, or a student organization's recognition by the University.
+A student or student organization that has been permanently expelled may not enter University property or facilities without obtaining prior approval from the Dean of Students.
+Any student receiving a sanction of expulsion shall be restricted from the campus of MTSU unless on official business with the University verified in writing by the Dean of Students.
+An expelled student must submit a written request to be on campus to the Dean of Students' office a minimum of forty-eight (48) hours in advance of the scheduled time of his/her business on campus.
+The request must specify the specific reason the student seeks to be on campus and the location that the student wishes to visit.
+The Dean of Students will issue a written decision regarding the request to be on campus, and the student is expected to carry that written decision with him/her during the time of the visit, if the request is approved.
+Students who have been expelled are not permitted to live or board in University facilities or housing unless otherwise approved or provided by the University.
+This sanction will be enforced with a University Police trespass restriction, if necessary;